This page contains affiliate links. We may earn a small commission if you make a purchase, at no extra cost to you.

 🇨🇿 U Pivrnce – is great if you would like to visit a hip restaurant serving tasty Czech food.
 It has low ceilings covered in graffiti and artwork which creates a cool atmosphere.
 If you are visiting on a Friday or Saturday you may want to make a reservation.
 It can get busy and on some days you will be turned away without a reservation.

-🇨🇿 Lokál Dlouhááá: I have no idea how to pronounce the name but they serves great authenthic food at a reasonable price next to beer tanks.
+🇨🇿 Lokál Dlouhááá: I have no idea how to pronounce the name but they serve great authentic food at a reasonable price next to beer tanks.
 It’s not a local spot, so be prepared to see lots of tourists.
 But I liked the fast service and vibes.
 You also get given a hilariously big card to count how many beers you have drank – we only made it to one!

 7 pm – Optional Evening Activities